krcarter/Reinforcement-Learning-Crawling-Robot/README.md

 )
 ```

 * Creating the `robot_env.py`.
-This is the big code up how to initilize robot into world how to reset, how to step simulation, how to get robot observation, and how to computer reward.
+This is the big code on how to initilize robot into world how to reset, how to step simulation, how to get robot observation, and how to computer reward.
 This is is the main script that has to be modified

 This script also has to be placed inside the pybullet_envs folder